Marquise Brown: 2022

-On April 28, 2022, on Day 1 of the 2022 NFL Draft, Brown and the Ravens' third-round pick were traded to the Arizona Cardinals for the 23rd pick in the first round.
+On April 28, 2022, on Day 1 of the 2022 NFL draft, Brown and the Ravens' third-round pick were traded to the Cardinals for the 23rd pick in the first round.
+Brown said he was unhappy with the Ravens' offensive system and had asked to be traded.
 The trade also reunited Brown with his college quarterback Kyler Murray.
 The Cardinals picked up the fifth-year option on Brown's contract on April 28, 2022.

 In Week 3, Brown caught 14 of 17 targets for 140 yards against the Rams.
 In Week 6, Brown suffered a fractured foot and was placed on injured reserve on October 20, 2022.

-Brown caught 43 receptions for 485 yards and accounted for 3 receiving touchdowns in the first six games of the season.
-He led the team in all three categories during that time.

-On November 16, 2022 the Cardinals announced that Brown was designated to return from injured reserve.
+On November 16, 2022, the Cardinals announced that Brown was designated to return from injured reserve.
 He participated in the teams practices leading up to Week 11 but was not activated.
 He was then activated on November 26 for the team's Week 12 matchup.

-In his return to action, he had 6 receptions for 46 yards in a loss to the Chargers.
+Brown recorded 67 passes for 709 yards and three touchdowns.

+2023

-Marquise finished the season as the second best receiver on the Cardinals, catching 68 passes for 709 yards.
-Only behind his teammate Deandre Hopkins.
+Brown finished the 2023 season as the Cardinals second-leading receiver with 51 catches for 574 yards and four touchdowns through 14 starts.

+Kansas City Chiefs

+Brown signed a one-year contract with the Kansas City Chiefs on March 18, 2024.
+He suffered a sternoclavicular injury during the preseason and was placed on injured reserve on September 13, 2024.
+On September 14, it was reported that Brown was not expected to return during the regular season.
+Brown made his first appearance on December 21, 2024.
+He appeared in both Weeks 16 and 17.
+He had nine receptions for 91 yards combined in those games.
+He had two receptions for 15 yards in the 40–22 loss to the Eagles in Super Bowl LIX.

+On March 11, 2025, Brown signed a one-year contract extension with the Chiefs.